Tyler Larsen: Miami Dolphins

-Washington Redskins
+Washington Redskins (first stint)

 On February 10, 2015, Larsen signed with the Washington Redskins.
 He was waived for final roster cuts before the start of the regular season on September 5.

 Carolina Panthers

-The Carolina Panthers signed Larsen to a futures contract on January 12, 2016.
+The Carolina Panthers signed Larsen to a future deal on January 12, 2016.
 He was released on October 8, 2016, and re-signed to the practice squad on October 11.
 He was promoted back to the active roster on November 4, 2016.
 On November 4, 2016, Larsen had his first career start at center against the Seattle Seahawks after Ryan Kalil and Gino Gradkowski both suffered injuries.
 He finished the 2016 season as the Panthers' starting center.

 In 2017, Larsen played in 14 games with 10 starts at center in place of the injured Ryan Kalil.
 On August 8, 2018, Larsen signed a two-year contract extension.
 Larsen was placed on the reserve/COVID-19 list by the team on October 16, 2020, and activated on November 4.

-Washington Football Team / Commanders
+Washington Football Team / Commanders (second stint)

 Larsen signed with the Washington Football Team on March 18, 2021.
 Larsen took over as the starting center in Week 10 after Chase Roullier was placed on injured reserve.
 In the Week 11 game against the Carolina Panthers, he left the game early due to injury.
 He missed the following two games.
 Larsen returned in the Week 14 loss against the Dallas Cowboys, but left the game in the fourth quarter after defensive tackle Neville Gallimore tackled both Larsen and quarterback Taylor Heinicke and Larsen was carted off the field.
 He was placed on injured reserve on December 27.

 Larsen re-signed with the team on March 17, 2022.
 He was placed on the physically unable to perform list at the start of training camp in 2022 and returned to the active roster on October 8, 2022.
 In Week 6, Larsen took over as the starting center, replacing Nick Martin.
 In the Week 13 game against the New York Giants, Larsen was carted off the field with a dislocated kneecap in the fourth quarter.
 On December 12, he was placed on injured reserve.

+On March 16, 2023, Larsen re-signed with the Commanders on another one-year contract.
+He was released on August 29, 2023, but re-signed two days later.
+In Week 8, Larsen was elevated to the starting center position, replacing Nick Gates.
+On December 30, the Commanders placed Larsen on injured reserve for the third consecutive season due to a knee injury.

 Personal

-His brother, Cody Larsen, also played in the National Football League.
+His brother, Cody Larsen, also played in the NFL.